 Things to do in Berlin

 Berlin is teeming with history and its key attractions bear testimony to that.
-The sobering Checkpoint Charlie and Jewish Museum serve as stark reminders of Germany's complex past, and history buffs enjoy exploring all the museums and memorials the German capital has to offer.
+The sobering Checkpoint Charlie and Jewish Museum serve as stark reminders of Germany's complex past, and history buffs will enjoy exploring all the museums and memorials the German capital has to offer.
 The remains of the infamous Berlin Wall are now the Eastside Gallery, the largest open-air gallery in the world, displaying graffiti from more than 118 artists from around the world.

-The Berlin Museum ticket, which is valid for three consecutive days, allows free entry to about 40 museums, while the Berlin Welcome Card offers discounts on most of Berlin's major attractions, as well as free travel on public transport within the city.
+The Berlin Museum Pass, which is valid for three consecutive days, allows free entry to about 40 museums, while the Berlin Welcome Card offers discounts on most of Berlin's major attractions, as well as free travel on public transport within the city.
 Prices depend on how many days the card is required for.
 Both cards can be bought online or from railway stations and tourist information centres.

 Brandenburg Gate